 Almost 1,357,000 Arizonans enjoy the benefits of Original Medicare.
 Of these residents, some are enrolled in all parts of Medicare.
 The rest are enrolled in some parts only.

-When Original Medicare isn’t enough, it’s time to take a look at supplemental plans.
+When Original Medicare isn’t enough, it’s time to look at supplemental plans.
 Here’s what those options look like, along with the utilization numbers behind the various parts of Medicare.

 - Part A of Medicare in Arizona includes over 779,000 members.